phucvu-nyu/bst236/docs/chapter_syllabus/syllabus.md

 All assignments are due at 12:00pm on the day listed.
 Each team gets 7 late days which can be used to turn in homework late without penalty.
 These 7 late days are for the entire semester.

 One late day is measured as a 24 hour period after the supposed deadline.
 It is the student's responsibility to submit his/her homework online.
-If late days are used, please write at the head of your homework in the formate: XX late days used for this homework, and XX days remained.
+If late days are used, please write at the head of your homework ReadME.md file in the format: XX late days used for this homework, and XX days remained.

 Once you run out of late days, late submissions are penalized 25% per day.
 (For example, a homework turned in two days late will receive only 50% credit.)
 More importantly, we will not grant additional late days once you have used up all 7 late days.